bricknpc / eloquent-ui

 php artisan vendor:publish --tag=eloquent-ui-config php artisan vendor:publish --tag=eloquent-ui-views php artisan vendor:publish --tag=eloquent-ui-translations php artisan vendor:publish --tag=eloquent-ui-assets

 You will need to publish at least the assets because those contain the JavaScript and CSS required to render the components.
-Include the assets in your layout:
+Include the assets in your layout and add the custom meta tag:

 View namespace